 Once you establish the hosting strategy you want to pursue you can find the hosting solutions to accommodate.
 If you are looking for a beginner level, hands-on and affordable solution you should go with a website builder.
 The website builder handles all of the DNS and coding so that you can focus on bringing the vision you have in your head to life.
 If you can navigate a word document you can use a website builder- they are made to be easy with pre-made templates and drag-and-drop design.
 Website builders do not include any fancy plugins or email so you will need to purchase email boxes separately.
 If you stepped your game up enough to have a website you also need to retire that OG Hotmail address for a professional email address.

 If you are looking for a solution that is flexible and can handle multiple projects and domains you should invest in shared hosting.
 Although it requires a little more knowledge it is the best option for someone who is looking for an all-in-one solution.
 Shared hosting includes email and a toolkit that will take your website to the next level.
 A blogging platform like WordPress offers more features and functionality for your website but also requires a higher level of experience or a team of web developers.
 On the other hand, Wix, for example, is much easier to use.
 It depends on your goals which platform of these two – Wix and WordPress – is more suitable for you.

 When deciding what add-on services and products are needed to host a website, most people gravitate to G-Suite for the Google experience.
 Whether you crave the familiarity of Gmail or the simplicity of Google systems, G-Suite allows users to take advantage of a full collaboration tool for business.
-G-Suite is much more than having a Google email address, it is a solution that helps teams looking to increase their productivity with Google sheets, docs, video conference and email.
+G-Suite is much more than having a Google email address, it is a solution that helps teams looking to increase their productivity with Google sheets, docs, video conference

 When designing your custom domain suite you need to select the correct hosting products for your needs and add-on services to operate your new website and create a strategy that will help your business succeed online.